-STUDENT DROP OFF AND PICK UP: Students should not arrive at school before 7:20 A.M. since there is no supervision of students before that time, and they should be picked up promptly at dismissal time.
+STUDENT DROP OFF AND PICK UP: Students should not arrive at school before 7:00 A.M. since there is no supervision of students before that time, and they should be picked up promptly at dismissal time.
 When picking up your child if you have parked your car either on the street or in a parking space, please wait for your child outside the gate or by the office.
 Do not wait in the MPR or go inside your child's classroom.
 Siblings should not wait in the MPR or outside of classrooms, but they should wait in front of the school where supervision is available.

 - 1. Follow the school's recommended traffic plans.
-Picking your own route and drop-off area not only disrupts the normal traffic flow, but it also makes it less safe for children and inconvenient for the parents who are following the rules. - 2.
-Pull as far forward as possible in the unloading zone which is the right lane.
+Picking your own route and drop-off area not only disrupts the normal traffic flow, but it also makes it less safe for children and inconvenient for the parents who are following the rules. - Pull as far forward as possible in the unloading zone which is the right lane.
+Signs will be posted as a reminder.
+DUE TO CONSTRUCTION, ALL STUDENTS WILL ENTER AND EXIT THE GATES AT THE B BUILDING (FAR NORTH BUILDING).
 Either all the way to the end of the unloading zone or until the car in front of you stops.
 This allows more parents to drop off at the same time and speeds up the "drop-off" process.
 Please, DO NOT stop in the left lane as this is drive through only. - 3.
 Follow school staff directions, they are only trying to expedite the unloading process and make things safer for your children. - 4.
 Make sure your child is ready to get out of the car when you reach the unloading zone.
 Have all books, lunches, and backpacks close at hand. - 5.
 Unload as quickly as possible, but make sure your children are out and the car doors are closed before moving. - 6.
-All students should exit on the right side of the vehicle.

-- 7. Do not park in the loading zone.
+All students should exit on the right side of the vehicle. - 7.
+Do not park in the loading zone.
 Drivers are never permitted to exit their cars in the loading zone. - 8.
 Leaving home a few minutes early could mean missing the school traffic altogether and being on time to school.
 Walking your kids to school is a healthy alternative and allows you time to talk to your children. - 9.
 Please DO NOT park in spaces marked "STAFF" as these are reserve for Marshall staff members.